 It’s true, hemp and marijuana are both cannabis plants, and for the most part, they are Cannabis sativa.
 The leaves look very similar, and in some cases identical.
 And botanically speaking, they belong to the same species.
 That means the pollen of a hemp plant can fertilize the flowers of a marijuana plant, and vice versa.

-And at last, according to Johnny Law, they are one in the same.
-At least if Johnny Law is a federal agent.
+And at last, according to Johnny Law, they are one and the same.
+At least, if Johnny Law is a federal agent.
 But we’ll get to that.

 So what’s the difference?